dapr/kit/README.md

 # kit

-Shared utility code for Dapr runtime
+Shared utility code for Dapr runtime.

 ## Code of Conduct